Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 Inland accessibility has become a cornerstone in port competitiveness since it can be serviced by several road, rail, and barge transportation systems.
 Those three options a particularly present in Europe, while North America is dominated by road and rail hinterland access.
 Port regionalization is characterized by strong functional interdependency and even joint development of a specific load center and logistics platforms in the hinterland.
 This ultimately leads to the formation of a regional load center network, strengthening the position of the port as a gateway.
 Many factors favor the emergence of this phase, namely:

 - Local constraints.
 Ports, especially large gateways, are facing a wide array of local constraints that impair their growth and efficiency.
 The lack of available land for expansion is one of the most acute problems.
 This issue is exacerbated by the deepwater requirements for handling larger ships.
 Increased port traffic may also lead to diseconomies as local road and rail systems are heavily burdened.
 Environmental constraints and local opposition to port development are also of significance.
-Port regionalization thus enables to partially circumscribe local constraints by externalizing them.
+Port regionalization thus enables to circumscribe partially local constraints by externalizing them.

 Cargo at ports always required some transshipment to smaller ships used feeders to smaller ports.
 For economic reasons, it is impossible to connect all possible port pairs directly, so transshipment is required to ensure connectivity within the global trading system.
 Transshipment was initially developed to service smaller ports unable to accommodate larger containerships, which is common because of the limited draft and port infrastructure.
 However, as maritime networks became increasingly complex, specialized transshipment hubs emerged.
 Transshipment requires significant yard space as containers are stored up for a few days while waiting for the connecting ship(s) to be serviced.